cisco-asp-web/LTRMSI-3000/lab_2/lab_2-guide.md

     docker exec -it clab-clus25-amsterdam ping 50.0.0.1 -i .5
     ```

-    What your looking for in the below output is the translation of the previously configured SRv6 TE policy below translated into the actual SRv6 packet header.
-So the TE low latency policy configured was:
+    Note the explicit segment-list we configured for our low latency policy:

     ```
-    segment-list xrd2347
+    segment-list xrd567
        srv6
          index 10 sid fc00:0:5555::
          index 20 sid fc00:0:6666::
     ```

-    Normally we might expect the tcpudmp output to show *5555:6666:7777* in the packet header, however, when the XRd headend router performs its SRv6-TE policy calculation it recognizes that **xrd05's** best path to **xrd07** is through **xrd06**, so it doesn't need to include the *6666* in the SID stack.
+    Normally we might expect the tcpudmp output to show *5555:6666:7777* in the packet header, however, when the XRd headend router performs its SRv6-TE policy calculation it recognized that **xrd05's** best path to **xrd07** is through **xrd06**, so it doesn't need to include the *6666* in the SID stack.

     Optional: run the same ping test using the IPv6 address: